 In the UK, we’re familiar with GCSE exams taking place in the early summer, with students receiving their grades in August.
 The main GCSE exam period typically lasts from May to June, giving students maximum time to complete coursework and prepare for the exam season.

 This is slightly different for IGCSEs.
 While the majority of exams for these qualifications happen in May to June, some are sat between November and January each year.
-It all depends on the subject in question
+It all depends on the subject in question, but you will always have enough time to fully prepare for your exams, regardless of whether that is GCSE or IGCSE.

 Should I Take GCSEs or IGCSE?

-While this post may have focused on the differences between IGCSE vs GCSE, in reality, this shouldn’t guide your opinion either way.
-The qualifications are both highly regarded and accepted as a recognised pathway into higher education, both here in the UK and overseas.
+While this post may have focused on the differences between IGCSE vs GCSE, both are highly regarded and accepted as recognised pathways into higher education, both here in the UK and abroad.

-That said, it’s more common for international students to take IGCSEs, simply for the flexibility and variable course content they provide.
-Some students may even end up taking a combination of IGCSE vs GCSE, depending on the institution in question.
+It is more common for international students to take an IGCSE simply for the flexibility and variable course content they provide.
+Some students may even end up taking a combination of IGCSEs vs GCSEs, depending on the institution in question.

 When choosing between IGCSE vs GCSE, the main thing to consider is that the qualification meets your aspirations for the future.
 How will the course help you progress to the next step in your career?
 And will it open the right doors for you?
 One of the great benefits of taking IGCSEs is that they are widely recognised in many countries around the world – which could be incredibly useful if you are planning on studying or working abroad in the coming years.